 The Exchange's current data center ("NY11") in Carteret, NJ is undergoing an expansion ("NY11-4") in response to demand for power and cabinets.
 NY11-4 is not a new or distinct co-location facility.
-Instead, NY11-4 is simply an expansion of the existing NY11 data center, and the Exchange intends to operate it generally in the same manner as existing aspects of NY11.
-Client connections to the matching engine will be equal across the board, within and among NY11 and NY11-4.
+Instead, NY11-4 is simply an expansion of the existing Nasdaq NY11 data center,3 and Nasdaq intends to operate it generally in the same manner as existing aspects of NY11.4 Client connections to the matching engine will be equal across the board, within and among NY11 and NY11-4.
+In 2010, the Exchange undertook a similar expansion to its data center, where connectivity to the Exchange remained equalized, as is the case with the NY11-4 expansion.